top of page

 My experience at York has focussed my interest in the directing side of filmmaking, which is where I feel my talents lie.
 I was able to develop these directing skills even further during my Master's degree at Falmouth University, where I directed three short films and achieved a Distinction.

 Creatively I find that I am very much drawn to the genre of dark comedy.
 I feel like my passions for both horror and comedy films have really informed my filmmaking and allowed me to begin to develop a certain voice and style of my own.
-I have been strongly inspired by TV series like Inside No. 9 and films such as JoJo Rabbit, The Lobster and Parasite for their ability to touch upon meaningful and haunting topics in a way that also has comedic elements.
+I have been strongly inspired by TV series like Inside No. 9 and films such as JoJo Rabbit, The Lobster and Parasite for their ability to touch upon meaningful and haunting topics through a comedic lens, thus reflecting life in an even more authentic way.

 I also have a great interest in creating female-led stories that don’t focus on subverting gender stereotypes but are stimulating and thrilling human interest stories from a perspective which is more real to a woman’s experience.
 A female-directed film that I absolutely loved was Jennifer Kent’s The Babadook; a truly unique and magnificently unsettling horror which was conceived and portrayed within a woman’s world and explored the nature of grief.
-I have also been inspired by the works of Phoebe Waller-Bridge with Fleabag and Killing Eve and I aspire to create strong gripping stories like these.
+I have also been inspired by the works of Phoebe Waller-Bridge with Fleabag.
+I aspire to create strong gripping stories like these.

 Within my degrees I have also had a lot of experience within non-fiction forms of storytelling, another keen interest of mine.
 For my undergraduate dissertation project I created an in-depth proposal with taster tape, and a budgeting and scheduling narrative, for a large-budget documentary film; and then during my Master's degree I got a job as a trainee archive researcher; a role which landed me my next job as junior archive researcher for RSA films.
-From there I've been working as an archive researcher for a variety of production companies.
+From there I've been working as an archive researcher for a variety of production companies, and have now been working at Dorothy Street Pictures for the past two years.
+I wish to direct documentaries in the future, and believe the knowledge that my years of experience in the industry has given me, has allowed me to understand what truly makes a great documentary.

 Ultimately, I found that whether it be fiction or unscripted, I had a passion for telling stories that reflect human life in a more abstract way, leaving the audience thinking, and hopefully broadening their perspective on the world.